chromium/chromium/chrome/test/interaction/README.md

 A modifier wraps around a step and changes its behavior.
 Currently there is only one modifier:
 - **InAnyContext** allows the modified verb to find an element by its identifier outside the test's default `ElementContext`.
-It has no effect on `EnsureNotPresent()`, and is not compatible with named elements or with some specific verbs.
+It has no effect on some versions of `EnsureNotPresent()`, and is not compatible with named elements or with some specific verbs.
 Use sparingly.